microsoft/vscode-docs/docs/remote/troubleshooting.md

 MetaDescription: Visual Studio Code Remote Development troubleshooting tips and tricks for SSH, Containers, and WSL
 DateApproved: 4/11/2019
 ---
-# Remote Development Tips & Tricks
+# Remote Development Tips and Tricks

 This article covers troubleshooting tips and tricks for each of the Visual Studio Code Remote Development extensions.
-See the [SSH](/docs/remote/ssh.md), [Containers](/docs/remote/containers.md), and [WSL](/docs/remote/wsl.md) articles for more details on setting up and working with each of their respective capabilities.
+See the [SSH](/docs/remote/ssh.md), [Containers](/docs/remote/containers.md), and [WSL](/docs/remote/wsl.md) articles for details on setting up and working with each specific extension.

 ## SSH Tips